rbrtwlz/fastai_object_detection_old/README.md

 All you need is a pandas `DataFrame` containing the data for each object in the images.
 In default setting follwing columns are required:

-For the image, which contains the object:
+For the image, which contains the object(s):
 * `image_id`
 * `image_path`